Permit to work

 Highly-skilled migrants

 If the employer is registered as a recognized sponsor (see below) this employer can hire highly-skilled foreign migrants.
-The main condition for obtaining such a residence permit is that the wages of this employee are sufficiently high: the (minimum)wage in 2023, for age 30 and above is € 5,008 gross per month (excluding 8% holiday pay), for those younger than age 30 the wage is € 3,672 and for recent graduates in the Netherlands or from a top university – within a search year/ 3 years after graduation – the amount is € 2,631.
+The main condition for obtaining such a residence permit is that the wages of this employee are sufficiently high: the (minimum)wage in 2024, for age 30 and above is € 5,331 gross per month (excluding 8% holiday pay), for those younger than age 30 the wage is € 3,909,30 and for recent graduates in the Netherlands or from a top university – within a search year/ 3 years after graduation – the amount is € 2,801.
 It happens that the IND and/or the Labor Inspectorate finds that the wages do not meet the wage criterion each month, which may result in fines being imposed and the residence permit being withdrawn.
 Furthermore, this wage must also be competitive.
 The IND, after consulting with the UWV, can take the position that the salary is high enough, but is not competitive.
 Erik Scheers has frequently and successfully contested those decisions which resulted in residence permits being granted to those highly-skilled migrants.

 EU Blue Card

-The EU Blue Card is the European counterpart of the Dutch highly skilled migrant residence permit, with a few differences.
-The Blue Card affords more EU mobility rights and the employer does not have to be a recognized sponsor.
-In contrast, there is a higher salary requirement of € 5,867 gross (excluding 8% holiday pay) and an education requirement (minimum 3-Year Bachelor’s Degree) with the foreign diploma needing to be rated by International credential evaluation (IDW).
+The EU Blue Card is the European counterpart of the Dutch highly skilled migrant residence permit, with a few differences, some of which will be reduced in 2024 – with the entry into force of the revised EU Directive -.
+The EU Blue Card affords more EU mobility rights and the employer does not have to be a recognized sponsor.
+In contrast, there was a higher salary requirement, which has now been equated with the salary requirement for people aged 30 and over in the national knowledge migrant scheme and a lower salary requirement for recent graduates (€4,265).
+The education requirement (minimum 3-Year Bachelor’s Degree, with the foreign diploma needing to be rated by International credential evaluation (IDW), has this year been expanded with the possibility to demonstrate higher professional skills instead.
+Scheers Advocatuur will be happy to advise on assessing the most suitable permit in your specific situation.

 Recognized sponsorship